securibee/stranger-danger/README.md

 ./install-post-commit.sh
 ```

+After each commit you'll be warned if the working repository is set to public.

 Note that the hook will trigger on every commit.
 It'll also set your global hooks path to `$HOME/.git/hooks`